chasimm3/dota_project/README.md

 ## Usage

-The primary use of this project should be for data analysis of trends of professional dota players.
-The data can be connected to any data analysis tool (e.g. PowerBi, Jupyter etc) to enable in-depth analysis of the hero choice and item choice impact upon win probability.
+The primary use of this project is for data analysis of trends of professional Dota players.
+The data can be connected to any data analysis tool (e.g. PowerBi, Jupyter etc) to enable in-depth analysis of the hero choice upon win probability.

 _For more examples, please refer to the [Documentation](https://example.com)_